espocrm/documentation/docs/development/duplicate-check.md

 # Custom duplicate check

 Duplicate check is performed upon record creation.
-It's also possible to enable it for a record update.
+Optionally, it can be enabled for record update.

-You can customize (or enable if it's not by default) a duplicate checking for a specific entity type in the service class.

-## New way

-As of v7.0.0.
+*As of v7.0.*

 You need to define a class name in metadata: recordDefs > {entityType} > duplicateWhereBuilderClassName.
 The class should implement `Espo\Core\Duplicate\WhereBuilder` interface.